crowsonkb/style_transfer/README.md

 Requirements:
 - Python 3.5
 - [Caffe](http://caffe.berkeleyvision.org), with pycaffe compiled for Python 3.5
-- Python packages numpy, Pillow, scipy
+- Python packages numpy, Pillow, posix_ipc, scipy

 It will run faster if numpy is compiled to use [MKL](https://software.intel.com/en-us/intel-mkl).
 If you are running Caffe on the CPU, it will also be faster if compiled with MKL.